canonical/lxd/specs/rest-api.md

         'source': {'type': "migration",                                                 # Can be: "image", "migration" or "none"
                    'mode': "pull",                                                      # One of "pull" or "receive" 'operation': "https://10.0.2.3:8443/1.0/operations/<UUID>",          # Full URL to the remote operation (pull mode only)
-                   'secret': "my-secret-string"},                                       # Secret to use to retrieve the container (pull mode only)
+                   'secrets': {'control': "my-secret-string",                           # Secrets to use when talking to the migration source
+                               'criu':    "my-other-secret",
+                               'fs':      "my third secret"},
     }